To Fight Climate Change, New York City Will Push Skyscrapers To Slash Emissions

 "Silver buckshot"

-So, what does it actually take to make an old skyscraper energy-efficient?
+So what does it actually take to make an old skyscraper energy-efficient?

 A city icon — the 102-story Empire State Building — provides a glimpse.

 Actually, there's not much glimpsing involved.
-For the last 10 years the landmark has gone through an ambitious energy efficiency overhaul, but the vast majority of the changes are invisible.
+For the past 10 years the landmark has gone through an ambitious energy-efficiency overhaul, but the vast majority of the changes are invisible.

 If you look closely on an elevator ride to the 86th floor observation deck, you might notice a small icon indicating that the elevator recaptures energy during descents, instead of wasting it as heat.